 The first thing to realize, and don’t sell this truth short, is that God is our Father.
 Think about a good, earthly father for a moment.
 If you have a loving earthly father, and he was given the opportunity to literally make you however he wanted to, do you not think that he would make you in the best possible way that he could?
-If given the chance to create you in the womb, would your earthly father not want you to be perfect?
+Would he not want you to be perfect?
 How much more your heavenly Father!
 An earthly father would give special attention to every detail of your being.
 Your perfect, all-knowing, heavenly Father has made every tiny detail of you exactly how He wanted to.
 And get this: He does not make mistakes!
 You are perfectly made by a perfect Father.
 What, then, is there not to be happy with?

 Isaiah tells us that we are the clay, and God is the potter.
 Does a lump of clay have any say as to what the potter makes out of it?
 Have you ever heard of a lump of clay say, “Hey, potter, I would like to become a pot that looks like _____.”
 How crazy would that be?
 It is just as crazy for us, human beings, to tell God how He should make us!
 You see, our lack of love for the person in the mirror is not merely a put-down of ourselves.
 We are actually telling the God of the universe that He made a mistake by being discontent with our appearance.
 Doesn’t that make it more eye opening?
 God has not made a mistake and we should not be living as if He has.
-We are simply clay that has been shaped by a perfect Potter.
 Mistakes are not possible when the Potter is perfect!

 The last part of Isaiah 64:8 says that we are all the work of God’s hand.
 You did not somehow slip through the cracks and get created by some imperfect, third party “god.”
 No, the sovereign God of heaven has created everything and you fall into that category.
 You have been created for a purpose and your image has been perfectly woven together for that specific purpose.
 God did not create the earth to be 90% capable of what the earth should be.
 The oceans aren’t operating at 80% capacity.
 Everything, including you, has been perfectly created to fit the purpose for which it was created.
 When self-doubt creeps in, you can say with confidence that you are the work of God’s hand!

 Before we end, I think it is necessary to point out that I believe in being a good steward of your body and taking care of what you have been given.
 This writing is not an excuse to put zero effort into taking care of God’s temple (1 Corinthians 6:19), or not to offer your body as a living sacrifice (Romans 12:1).
-I think that there is fruit from good stewardship of our bodies that we should be striving for.
 However, the point of this writing is to simply find a contentment in who you are.
 You can be happy with how you were created while still wanting to be more faithful with your body.
 Today is less about stewardship and more about knowing and believing that you are exactly who God made you to be.
-How you look and feel in this present moment is exactly how God made you to look and feel in this present moment.
+Who you are in this present moment is exactly who God made you to be in this present moment.
 How freeing is that?